LucaCappelletti94/encodeproject/README.rst

 one for the `experiments <https://www.encodeproject.org/experiments/>`_ and one for the `biosamples <https://www.encodeproject.org/biosamples/>`_.

-For quering the experiments you can run the following:
+For querying the experiments you can run the following:

 .. code:: python